 I see this most often from high-growth teams that made early success with a truly unique product.
 After number plateau however, they hit a glass ceiling when it comes time to introduce new innovations or ideas.
 Many CEOs simply assume their team has lost interest and hope is lost.
 But that’s not true.
 The problem is simply that leadership assumes the same mechanism that started the company will sustain it.

-Like a Tour De France athlete refusing to use a multi-speed bike, you simply need a better mechanism to make all that high-speed peddling worthwhile and that mechanism runs smoothest when you introduce these three question-triggers on repeat.
-These triggers are how to get teams to accomplish goals.
+Like a Tour De France athlete refusing to use a multi-speed bike, you simply need a better mechanism to make all that high-speed peddling worthwhile and that mechanism.
+These questions are how to get teams to accomplish goals.

 Defining specific goals seems like an obvious step—it’s almost painful to write—but you probably aren’t doing it correctly.
 When done right, specifying hyper-specific goals will set your team to think tangibly about measurable efforts, keep others apprised of how the initiative fits into the organization’s wider strategy, and prepare team members to assist each other.